 DEI initiatives aren’t going anywhere.

 “The firms I have spoken to indicated they are doubling down on their DEI initiatives,” said John Lamar, Managing Director of The Alexander Group.
-“Prioritizing diversity in their workforce, leadership and client engagements will continue, as will efforts on creating an inclusive workplace culture.”
+“Prioritizing diversity in their workforce, leadership, and client engagements will continue, as will efforts on creating an inclusive workplace culture.”

 As one Chief Strategy Officer explained, “I am responsible for nothing and accountable for everything.”
 Because the CSO is a relatively new role, it has yet to develop a consensus definition.
 In a recent survey, Deloitte found that 37 percent of the CSOs they surveyed revealed that strategy has existed as a formal function for less than five years at their organization.
 Deloitte published a white paper describing six distinct roles of a CSO: